 · Insurers providing personal auto insurance coverage may try to deny claims for crashes that occur when drivers are “online” – Usually, these insurers will argue that “online” driving time (even when riders are not being transported) constitutes a commercial driving activity and, therefore, will not be covered by a personal policy (because it should be covered by a business auto insurance policy).

 · Uber’s & Lyft’s insurance providers have been known to deny claims for crashes occurring when riders are not being transported – In other words, these insurers commonly deny claims for accidents that occur when drivers are online and waiting for a ride request or traveling to pick up riders (rather than transporting riders).
 They typically argue that, because the driver was not earning money (because no rider was being transported), (s)he was not actually “on the clock” and, therefore, should be covered by a personal policy (rather than the business auto insurance policy).

 This can create a frustrating, challenging battle for accident victims when it’s time to pursue a claim and seek the compensation to which they are entitled.

 Hurt in an Uber or Lyft Accident?
 A Houston Car Accident Lawyer at the Amaro Law Firm Can Protect Your Rights, Claim & Recovery

 If you or a loved one has been hurt in an Uber or Lyft crash, contact a Houston car accident lawyer at the Amaro Law Firm for exceptional advocacy in the pursuit of financial recovery and justice.
 With former experience in insurance defense, the attorneys at the Amaro Law Firm know how to challenge the tactics insurers may use to try to avoid paying claims.
-We are also highly effective at leveling the playing field and helping crash survivors maximize their financial recoveries.
+We are also highly effective at leveling the playing field and helping crash survivors with possible financial recoveries.

 Call (877) 892-2797 or Email Our Firm for a FREE Consultation.